evareitzel/ComicRelief/README.md

 ComicRelief is a one-page application containing a collection of jokes to bring levity into people's lives.

 Features
-like jokes
+- like jokes
-add a joke
+- add joke

 User Stories
 As a user, I want to move my mouse over a card to view the joke delivery, then move my mouse again to view the joke setup.